localvoid/ivi/packages/ivi/README.md

 #### Using `requestAnimationFrame()` for Scheduling UI Updates

-Be careful when creating a scheduling algorithm with `rAF`, it can create issues with race conditions.
+Scheduling algorithm with `rAF` batching has some potential footguns with race conditions.

 ```js
 function formStateReducer(state, action) {